 This guidance applies to applications for promotion and pay progression.

-Heads of Institution, with the assistance of appropriate senior colleagues if necessary, can play a positive role in the career development of all eligible academic staff in their Institution.
-The list of eligible staff will be provided to the Head of Institution and Departmental/Faculty Administrator by the HR team at the launch of each year’s ACP T&S round.
+Heads of Institution, with the assistance of appropriate senior colleagues if necessary, can play a positive role in the career development of all eligible academic employees in their Institution.
+The list of eligible employees will be provided to Institutions via the burst report mechanism at the launch of each year’s ACP T&S exercise.
+Burst report recipients must share the eligibility lists with the Head of Institution.

 Heads of Institution are required to:

-• Have supportive and confidential conversations with all staff that are eligible to apply; discuss any perceived barriers, including any relevant Contextual Factors or COVID-related impacts that may be preventing an individual from applying.
+- Have supportive and confidential conversations with all employees that are eligible to apply; discuss any perceived barriers, including any relevant Contextual Factors that may be preventing an individual from applying.

-• Actively help and mentor staff from groups that are under-represented at senior levels who are potentially ready for promotion / progression to encourage them to apply.
+- Actively help and mentor employees from groups that are under-represented at senior levels who are potentially ready for promotion / progression to encourage them to apply.

-Heads of Institution should also ensure that appropriate mentoring opportunities are available and help facilitate this process to support career development and progression.
+Heads of Institution should also ensure that appropriate mentoring opportunities are available and help facilitate this process to support career development and progression, including ensuring employees are aware of the ACP CV scheme.
+They should also support staff who work part-time, or who have high teaching loads, to identify ways in which they can make contributions in relation to service.

 Heads of Institution are required to review the gender balance and ethnic diversity of ACP T&S applications and to provide an explanation to the Chair of the FC when these are not in proportion to their representation in the proximate less senior office.
 The decision whether to make an application will ultimately sit with the individual.